george-hawkins/pololu-romi-jetbot/pi-camera-notes.md

 GStreamer
 ---------

 [GStreamer](https://en.wikipedia.org/wiki/GStreamer) is a multimedia framework that on other systems, in combination with V4L, is often used to do the kind of things we've been doing here with `raspivid`.
 GStreamer is a set of libraries and tools - here we'll use some of those tools in combination with `raspivid` on the Pi side to stream video to GStreamer tools on your local machine.
+Later we'll come to using it with V4L and without `raspivid`.

 Install GStreamer on the Pi as per the GStreamer [installation guide](https://gstreamer.freedesktop.org/documentation/installing/on-linux.html).
 Oddly there isn't one single package that pulls in all necessary dependencies.
 Instead you install a long list of dependencies - on trying to install all of them on the Pi it tells you that some of them don't exist (`gstreamer1.0-qt5`, `gstreamer1.0-gtk3` and `gstreamer1.0-gl`) so just leave them out and try again.

 Then on the Pi to stream data via `gst-launch-1.0`:

-    $ raspivid -v -n -t 0 -md 6 -w 640 -h 480 -fps 42 -fli auto -vf -o - | gst-launch-1.0 fdsrc !  h264parse ! rtph264pay config-interval=1 pt=96 ! udpsink host=$MY_IP_ADDR port=9090
+    $ raspivid -v -n -t 0 -md 6 -w 640 -h 480 -fps 42 -fli auto -vf -o - | gst-launch-1.0 fdsrc !  h264parse ! rtph264pay config-interval=1 pt=96 ! udpsink host=${SSH_CLIENT%% *} port=9090

 On the local machine:

-    $ gst-launch-1.0 udpsrc port=9090 caps='application/x-rtp, media=(string)video, clock-rate=(int)90000, encoding-name=(string)H264' ! rtph264depay ! avdec_h264 ! videoconvert ! autovideosink sync=false
+    $ gst-launch-1.0 -v udpsrc port=9090 caps='application/x-rtp, media=video, clock-rate=90000, encoding-name=H264' ! rtph264depay ! avdec_h264 ! videoconvert ! autovideosink sync=false

 This example uses UDP which has two nice properties: